LLM International Trade Law

-If you study with us, you’ll also benefit from our academic skills programme.
+You’ll also benefit from our academic skills programme.
 This 10-week programme runs alongside your taught academic programme, and is specifically designed to meet the needs of home and international students in the School of Law.
-It allows you to refine and develop the academic and transferable skills needed to excel during your taught postgraduate programmes, as well as prepare for professional roles after graduation.
+It allows you to refine and develop the academic and transferable skills needed to excel during your taught postgraduate programme, as well as prepare for professional roles after graduation.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.

 If you’re a part-time student, you’ll take four compulsory modules and choose two optional modules in your first year.
 You’ll then take the compulsory dissertation module and two optional modules in your second year to complete your programme.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.